amandeep-singh28/Bank-Customer-Churn/README.md

 | Support | 2389 | 611 |

 While Gradient Boosting delivers high accuracy and strong performance on the majority class, the recall for churners remains relatively weak due to class imbalance.
 This indicates that without resampling or weighting strategies, Gradient Boosting gravitates toward learning the dominant class more effectively and struggles to capture minority-class churn patterns.

+(ii) In Gradient Boosting, parameters such as `max_depth` and `subsample` are tuned because this algorithm builds full decision trees as base learners and benefits from controlling tree complexity and sample proportions.
+In contrast, AdaBoost relies on re-weighting the samples and works best with extremely simple weak learners (typically depth-1 stumps), where adding depth or subsampling is unnecessary and can even reduce the effectiveness of the boosting process.

 ---